Guide to Finding the Best Delay Spray for Men

 Effectiveness has to include more than just numbing power.
 As you can see in the chart above, we established a simple 1-10 scale for efficacy that combines a delay spray’s numbing power with its ability to allow you to enjoy yourself.
 After all, there wouldn’t be much point if you couldn’t feel anything.

 We also consider a spray’s ability to absorb after minimal rubbing in, which is an important part of its efficacy and safety.
-Promescent offered the most absorption, while other brands required more wiping to clean the penis before intercourse.
+Promescent offered the best absorption, while other brands required more wiping to clean the penis before intercourse.
 In general, we found that the experience was most convenient and enjoyable when less product was needed to achieve results.

 Cost